browserengineering/book/book/accessibility.md

-content or keyboard navigation: what if the user can't see the web page at all?^[The original motivation of screen readers was for blind users, but it's also sometimes useful for situations where the user shouldn't be looking at the screen, such as driving.]
+content or keyboard navigation: what if the user can't see the web page at all?^[The original motivation of screen readers was for blind users, but it's also sometimes useful for situations where the user shouldn't be looking at the screen (such as driving), or for devices with no screen.]
 For these users, a whole lot of the work our browser does to render content visually is simply not useful at all.
 So what do we do instead?